jcfr/freepn_marketing_website/src/posts/post_one.md

+TITLE: TEST POST ONE
+DESCRIPTION: This is an example post.
+Check it out!
+AUTHOR: Ian H. Bateman
+DATE: 2020-01-19

 # TEST POST ONE - An exhibit of Markdown

 This note demonstrates some of what [Markdown](https://www.google.com) is capable of doing.